Azure/azure-functions-templates/Documentation/queueTrigger.md

 #### Settings for storage queue trigger

 - `name` : The variable name used in function code for the queue or the queue message.
 - `queueName` : The name of the queue to poll.
-For queue naming rules, see <a href="https://msdn.microsoft.com/library/dd179349.aspx" target="_blank">Naming Queues and Metadata</a>.
+For queue naming rules, see [Naming Queues and Metadata](https://msdn.microsoft.com/library/dd179349.aspx).
 - `connection` : The name of an app setting that contains a storage connection string.
 If you leave `connection` empty, the trigger will work with the default storage connection string for the function app, which is specified by the AzureWebJobsStorage app setting.
 - `type` : Must be set to *queueTrigger*.
 - `direction` : Must be set to *in*.